wmwxwa/tyk-docs/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 ```

 ## Variables
-The script has defaults for minimal settings in [this env file](https://github.com/TykTechnologies/tyk-k8s-demo/blob/v3/.env.example),
-and it will give errors if something is missing.
-You can also add or change any Tyk environments variables in the `.env` file,
-and they will be mapped to the respective `extraEnvs` section in the helm charts.
+The script has defaults for minimal settings in a [.env](https://github.com/TykTechnologies/tyk-k8s-demo/blob/v3/.env.example) file and it will give errors if something is missing.
+You can also add or change any Tyk environments variables in the `.env` file and they will be mapped to the respective `extraEnvs` section in the helm charts.

 | Variable                             |        Default        | Comments                                                                                                        |
 |--------------------------------------|:---------------------:|-----------------------------------------------------------------------------------------------------------------|